 There are several different types of insulin to choose from for treatment of diabetes.
 Generally speaking, at the time of diagnosis, an appointment time will be set up so the nurse and doctor can go over specific recommendations as to the type of insulin recommended, dose recommended, and special precautions that need to be taken in regards to appropriate storage and handling of insulin for your pet.
 The doctor and nurse will also teach you how to give insulin shots, so you are very comfortable and confident before you leave the office and embark on home care on your own.
-A schedule for follow up appointments will be recommended - these follow up appointments are critically important in insuring ongoing regulation of diabetes in your pet.

 What type of monitoring and rechecks are recommended?

 Diabetes is often a constantly changing disease and frequent veterinary rechecks are often necessary to help guide therapy and provide for the early detection of complications.
 Some general guidelines include the following:

-1. Regular rechecks

-Your pet should return for a recheck evaluation (examination, CBC, profile, UA and urine culture) every four to six months.
+1. Regular rechecks: after preliminary regulation of diabetes has been achieved, your pet should return for a recheck evaluation (examination, CBC, profile, UA and urine culture) every four to six months.